Riding On Insulin | Action sports + Alaskan adventure retreats for kids, teens and adults with type 1 diabetes

 Picture

-Depending on the amount of sunlight, you'll have the opportunity to charge small devices via generator or solar power (such as your phone if you use it as a camera).
-It wouldn't be wise to bring larger electronics like computers, as they draw so much power from the small battery banks.
+Depending on the amount of sunlight, you'll have the opportunity to charge small devices via generator or solar power (such as your insulin pump, phone, or camera).
+It wouldn't be wise to bring larger electronics like computers... you won't need them :-)

 The cabins are located just a short walk up the hill from the Igloo.
 There is one composting outhouse that's cleaned and attended to daily — along with a few designated "facility trees" in the woods.
 If you're inexperienced with either of these methods, our team will assure you're up to speed upon arrival!